+'''

+The <trainPart>... definitions are the same as in your approach.

+Ok.
+Now I understand.
+Your approach looks quite heavy.
+So the exclusion of

+common information is quite good if you have a lot of information the

+exclude but I think this does not appear in this situation.

+[...]

+>>>

+Yes.
+So you would have to define 3 different speed profiles.
+A speed

+profile

+without any data to tiliting or a tilting angle of "0", a second one with

+>

-If that definition satisfies all needs of railML users - let's do it this way.
-Prior to fixing this issue to your clarification I would like to ask for some Swiss, Austrian... experiences with tilting speed profiles.
+If that definition satifies all needs of railML users - let's do it this

+way.
+Prior to fixing this issue to your clarification I would like to

-- <xs:element name="tiltingSpeed" minOccurs="0" maxOccurs="1"> >>>> > <xs:annotation> >>>> > <xs:documentation>Tilting parameters for which this speed profile >>>> > >>>> is >>>> calculated.</xs:documentation> </xs:annotation> >>>> > >>>> </xs:element> >>>> >>> The terminus "speed" may be a bit misleading.
-I suppose, that is not >>>> related to the "train speed" but to the "rate/speed of tilting", that >>> means the value of tilting degrees per second.
-I would call this >>> attribute "rate".
-Are there any other ideas? >>>> >>> This attribute may be bound to the railML type "tSpeedDegreesPerSecond". >>>> >>>> There is another kind of information related to the tilting that comes >>>> to my mind: the method of tilting.
-It could go into an attribute >>> "method" that is bound to an enumeration of "active", "passive", >>> "rollCompensation", "unknown", "other:anything". >>>> >>> I know this.
+ask for some Swiss, Austrian... experiences with tilting speed profiles.

+Ok.
+Let me know the answer(s).

+<xs:element name="tiltingSpeed" minOccurs="0" maxOccurs="1">

+>>

+<xs:annotation>

+>>>>>

+<xs:documentation>Tilting parameters for which this speed

+>>>>>>

+>> profile

+is

+>> calculated.</xs:documentation>

+</xs:annotation>

+>>

+> </xs:element>

+>

+The terminus "speed" may be a bit misleading.
+I suppose, that is not

+related to the "train speed" but to the "rate/speed of tilting", that

+means the value of tilting degrees per second.
+I would call this

+attribute "rate".
+Are there any other ideas?

+This attribute may be bound to the railML type

+"tSpeedDegreesPerSecond".

+>

+There is another kind of information related to the tilting that comes

+to my mind: the method of tilting.
+It could go into an attribute

+"method" that is bound to an enumeration of "active", "passive",

+"rollCompensation", "unknown", "other:anything".

+>

+I know this.
 But is it really important here?
+Do I need to know which

+'''

-Do I need to know which way >>> the vehicle tilts? >> >> I thought that it is another type of speed restriction.
-If you go with >> "roll compensation" you may increase your speed, if you support "active >> tilting", you have to switch the system off and go with default speed >> aspect.
-This may be a Swiss use case, I mean. - Yes and no. So you need a speed profile for tilting angles up to 2° (or something like that) and you may have a second one for higher tilting - > angles.
-So if your vehicle is only able to do a tilting up to 2° you can - > only run the "slow" profile.
-The way you reach the tilting angle is not - > really important.
-It is more a question of the tilting speed but it is also - > not important there.
+''' way the vehicle tilts? >>> I thought that it is another type of speed restriction.
+If you go with "roll compensation" you may increase your speed, if you support "active tilting", you have to switch the system off and go with default speed aspect.
+This may be a Swiss use case, I mean. >>> something like that) and you may have a second one for higher tilting only run the "slow" profile.
+The way you reach the tilting angle is not really important.
+It is more a question of the tilting speed but it is also not important there.
 Are there any different speed profiles for the same tilting angle depending on the tilting method?

-- >>> By the way: We need to define an "endOfSpeedList".
-So for example if you - >>> have to run slow with a train e.g. above a bridge the allowed speed goes - >>> back to track speed after you left the bridge.
-So you need an option to say:

-- >>> the speed profile ends here.
+I do not think so.
+But maybe anybody else has an opposite example.
+By the way: We need to define an "endOfSpeedList".
+So for example if vou have to run slow with a train e.g. above a bridge the allowed speed goes back to track speed after you left the bridge.
+So you need an option to say: the speed profile ends here.
 Other speed profiles are now in progress.
-So - >>> you can use speed profiles along the whole train run but they have one - >>> one - >>> speed limitation at a short bridge or something like this.

-- >> No, that use case is covered by allowing multiple speed profiles that - >> overlap each other.
-The software export has to ensure that there are - >> valid speed definitions for all sections of the track.

-- > This maybe a missunderstanding. - > For example the bridge with there speed limit.
-So you define a speedProfile - > for a high axleLoad or something like this and say at the beginning of the - > bridge: maxSpeed="60".
-So what do you write at the end of the bridge where - > the speed raises up to a minimum of all the other speedProfiles?
+So you can use speed profiles along the whole train run but they have one speed limitation at a short bridge or something like this. >>> No, that use case is covered by allowing multiple speed profiles that overlap each other.
+The software export has to ensure that there are valid speed definitions for all sections of the track. >>> This maybe a missunderstanding.
+For example the bridge with there speed limit.
+So you define a speedProfile for a high axleLoad or something like this and say at the beginning of bridge: maxSpeed="60".
+So what do you write at the end of the bridge where the speed raises up to a minimum of all the other speedProfiles? > +1 > '''

-I really missed this issue.
-We need some "end of speed restriction" indication.
-That may be defined as additional fixed string allowed for the "vMax" attribute, e.g.
+- > I really missed this issue.
+We need some "end of speed restriction" - > indication.
+That may be defined as additional fixed string allowed for - > the "vMax" attribute, e.g.